Paco-Danes/Paco-Danes/README.md

 - 👋 Hi, I’m @Paco-Danes, 23 Years Old
+- 🇨🇭  Currently at EPFL with a scolarship for Thesis project
 - 🎓 Master's Degree student in Artificial Intelligence & Robotics
 - 🌱 I have a bachelor's degree in Applied Computer Science and Artificial Intelligence
 - 👀 I’m interested in Science, Technology, AI, Business, Sports